org-slashlib/org.slashlib.py.eos.core.inspect/README.md

 Returns <code>True</code>, if <code>arg</code> is of type pyeos <code>function</code>; <code>False</code> otherwise.

 Note: In Python, function definitions in classes are not bound.
 Therefor they are categorized as functions, not as methods.
-      PyEOS functions additionally require NOT to be a member of a class (which makes staticmethods NO functions)
+      PyEOS functions additionally require NOT to be a member of a class (which turns staticmethods into NOT functions)

 <table>
   <tr><td>Signature</td>